enzorcortes/Power_BI_Projects/README.md

 - In MLB, challenges will not be permitted when a position player is pitching.
 - This is all possible by 12 high speed cameras around the stadium, tracking each pitch down the width of a grain of rice (if the ball grazes the edge of the AZ, it will recognize it as a strike). ⚠️ This is where AZ nuance is important and the aforementioned data before the graphic matters.
 - This system has been in place for years in the Minor Leagues and during Spring Training

+**🧑🏻‍⚖️ Catharsis**
+- Some notable worries via the umpires is using the system against the teams.
+If they run out of challengees the umpire can shrink the zone or shaft the team that has been challenging everything.
+All this, due to the challenge limitations, can go uncontested.

 # ❓ About Power BI